waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     3.  **Poké Doll for Hiker:** The Hiker on 1F will accept the POKé DOLL.

 - **Failed Hypotheses:**
-    - **Moon Stone Evolution:** Evolving a Clefairy with a Moon Stone in front of the Grunt will trigger an event.
-(Result: Failed.
-Prof. Oak prevents the item's use.)
     - The Silph Scope will reveal a ghost in Mt.
 Moon, or the Grunt himself is a ghost.
 (Result: Failed.
 Prof. Oak prevents the item's use.)
     - The Rocket Grunt on B2F will accept the POKé DOLL as the 'fossil'.
 (Result: Failed.
 Prof. Oak prevents the item's use.)
     - Giving the POKé DOLL to the Grunt will make the Hiker on 1F move.
 (Result: Dependent on failed hypothesis, invalidated.)